McDonnell 119: Design and development

 The Model 119 was designed in 1957 for the U.S. Air Force's UCX (Utility-Cargo Experimental) contract announced in August 1956, competing with the Lockheed JetStar.
 McDonnell entered the UCX competition with an eye on commercial sales; the company had never produced a civil aircraft.

-Designed for a 2200 nmi range at 550 kn airspeed against a 70 kn headwind, the 119 had a wing sweep of 35 degrees and a vertical stabilizer sweep of 45 degrees.
+Designed for a 2200 nmi range at 550 kn airspeed against a 70 kn headwind, the 119 had a wing sweep of 35 degrees.
 Critical field length on takeoff was 3930 ft to 5255 ft, while the advertised landing roll was 1800 ft to 2050 ft.
 Roll control was provided by conventional ailerons, a combination of split flaps and Fowler flaps were used to enhance low-speed control, and the wings were equipped with spoilers that doubled as speed brakes.
 The cabin floor had tracks to allow interior fitments to be changed quickly to suit different missions; the aircraft could be used for medical evacuation, with room for 12 stretchers and two attendants, and McDonnell also promoted it as a trainer for bombardiers, flight navigators, radar operators, or electronic countermeasure technicians.
 Having invested over $10 million in company funds in the program, McDonnell initiated the formation of commercial sales and transport divisions to promote the 119, but company founder James Smith McDonnell was unwilling to commit to full-scale production until sizable orders were received.